 It is generally a low-growing species, forming ground cover in shady woodland, or low to medium-sized sprawling patches and bushes in open situations.
 It is an early flowerer.
 The inflorescences are broad and fairly compact, not extending too far out from the leaves, so from a distance the numerous clusters of flowers with their

 Flowers are about 2.5-3cm diameter.
 Petals are usually white or occasionally pale pink, up to about 11-13mm long, obovate in shape, with a narrow

 clawed base; the apex is usually notched or irregularly toothed at the tip.
 Stamens are longer than the styles.
 The finely-pointed sepals have numerous short-stalked glands and some small acicles amongst the whitish pubescence.
 Sepals are patent when the flower is freshly open, so are visible between the petals and add to the distinctive appearance of the flower.
 They later become reflexed with the tip curled upwards.

 The rachis is densely hairy with frequent curved prickles.
 Short-stalked glands are present but are usually easiest to find on the pedicels of the flowers.

 Leaflets are sharply, deeply and irregularly serrate and the toothing is accentuated by the undulate leaf margin.
-Veins are usually quite prominent.
-The terminal leaflet is relatively narrow, about 8 x 5cm with a short petiolule (stalk) – typically only a quarter its length.
+Veins are usually quite prominent (some of the leaves shown below were taken in shade and do not have the typical pleated effect).
+The terminal leaflet is relatively small and narrow, about 8 x 5cm with a short petiolule (stalk).
 The leaf tip is relatively well-pronounced, up to 2cm long.
 Leaf colour is often yellow-green.